MIRACLES

 Backscattering Spectrometer

-MIRACLES will be the time-of-flight backscattering instrument of the European Spallation Source.
+MIRACLES is the time-of-flight backscattering instrument of the European Spallation Source.
 Revealing dynamic processes over a wide energy range, it will serve life science, polymer science, energy materials, magnetism studies and much more.
 The configuration of the long time-of-flight primary spectrometer and the large backscattering secondary spectrometer will give unprecedented energy resolution in accelerator-driven neutron source spectrometers, with an outstanding performance and versatility due to the flexibility of tuning energy resolution from a large dynamic range and performing quasielastic and inelastic neutron scattering experiment (QENS and INS) in a wide collection of operation modes.

 Instrument Class